levochkaa/levochkaa/README.md

 # levochkaa
 Hi, I am **Lev Poznyakov**, 16 y. o., Intern/Junior SwiftUI Developer.\
 Currently studying in the 10th grade on a self-education program. **I only need to write tests in the end of a school year.**\
 Looking for a remote part-time job as an iOS Developer.
-4 hours/day according to Russia laws.
+4 hours/day according to Russian laws.

 ## Skills
 - Swift, SwiftLint